junxit/us-congress-bills-117/metadata.md

 - 2021-02-04 — Introduced in House
 - 2021-02-04 — Referred to the House Committee on Foreign Affairs.
 - 2021-02-04 — Sponsor introductory remarks on measure.
 (CR E105)
+- 2021-04-21 — Committee Consideration and Mark-up Session Held.
+- 2021-04-21 — Ordered to be Reported by Voice Vote.
+- 2021-07-19 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-07-19 — Considered as unfinished business. (consideration: CR H3658-3659)
+- 2021-07-19 — Considered under suspension of the rules. (consideration: CR H3651-3652)
+- 2021-07-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+826.
+- 2021-07-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-07-19 — Ms. Houlahan moved to suspend the rules and pass the bill.
+- 2021-07-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 209). (text: CR H3651)
+- 2021-07-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 209).(text: CR H3651)